aelzenaar/tightframes/README.md

   * `iterateOnDesign` takes a starting matrix and a `DesignPotential` instance and tries to iterate it to compute a better design.
   * `compute3Products` takes a design and returns the list of its 3-products in ascending order.
+  * `guessOrderLowerBound`, which uses results of Delsarte, Goethals, and Seidel (1977) to bound below the sizes of possible designs.

 Remarks.